-On this platform, we do not concede anything found in scripture to the Seventh-Day Adventist Church.
-Not the law, not the sabbath, etc. We believe that Pauls exhortation to pastor Timothy that “all scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” is true (2 Timothy 3:16) and that the “law is holy, and the commandment is holy and righteous and good” (Romans 7:12).
-Since the law, the sabbath, etc. are a part of scripture, we don’t concede them to the SDA Church, but contend for them to be rightly understood and applied.
+On this platform, we do not concede any scriptural authority to the Seventh-Day Adventist Church—whether concerning the law, the Sabbath, or other teachings.
+We uphold the belief expressed by Paul in his exhortation to Timothy: “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” (2 Timothy 3:16).
+We also affirm that “the law is holy, and the commandment is holy, righteous and good” (Romans 7:12).
+As the law and the Sabbath are integral parts of Scripture, we do not surrender them to the SDA Church, but instead, advocate for their proper understanding and application.

-When interacting with a Seventh-Day Adventist regarding the sabbath, it usually won’t take very long for the charge to be made that Christians believe that Sunday is the “Christian sabbath.”
-To which many modern Christians hear this and think “no, I don’t believe this.”
-But this is a more modern understanding.
-And most SDAs are simply reiterating things they heard from the SDA organization which is regurgitating the SDA Pioneers.
-The classically Protestant view is that Sunday is the Christian sabbath.
-Which is why modern SDAs who have inherited the arguments of their pioneers are saying this.
-However, what does this mean?
+When engaging with a Seventh-Day Adventist on the topic of the Sabbath, it is common for them to assert that Christians believe Sunday is the “Christian Sabbath.”
+Many modern Christians hear this claim and respond, “No, I do not believe that.”
+However, this perspective is a more recent one.
+Many SDAs are simply echoing claims they have received from the SDA Church, which in turn reflects the views of its early pioneers.
+Historically, the Protestant view has been that Sunday is the Christian Sabbath, which is why modern SDAs, who continue to follow the arguments of their pioneers, often make this claim.
+But what does this really mean?

 In his book The Ten Commandments, Puritan theologian Thomas Watson speaks on the Christian sabbath position and what is meant by that phrase: